Status Report: Implementing multi-turret and twin-barrel support with a 3rd soviet he

 Tier X heavy tank: Shashmurins TEP

-This tank is a very interesting design and was found in the archives of Nikolai Fedorovich Shashmurin.
+This tank is an outstanding design which was found in the archives of Nikolai Fedorovich Shashmurin.
 The tank is called „Tank of Extreme Parameters“ (TEP) and it looks like a crossbreed of an IS-8 and IS-4.
+It does indeed even look like the Apocalypse Heavy tank of Command and Conquer Red Alert.

-The hullfront does not have a pike-nose, however it is extremely well angled and the side armor seemingly has spaced armor as on the IS-8/IS-7 hulls.
-The rear of the hull looks comparable to the IS-7’s.
-The twin-barrel turret fields rather large guns, they seem to resemble 122 mm or 130 mm guns.
-More information on this tank is required.
+The hull-front does not have a pike-nose, however it is extremely well angled (looks like an auto-bounce angle) and the side armor seemingly has spaced armor as on the T-10/IS-7 hulls.
+The rear of the hull looks also comparable to the IS-7’s.
+The twin-barrel turret fields two large guns, they seem to resemble 122 mm or 130 mm guns.
+Detailed information on mobility/armor/armament on this vehicle is currently not available.
+Hopefully Yuri Pasholok will publish info about it soon!